 You will first need to create the schema objects, per the sqlserver-schema.sql script.
 This script can be modified as needed to reflect the desired tables etc.

-Once completed, verify that there were no errors in the process, and the appropriate objects are created within the user schema.followed by running the sqlserver-data.sql script to add default data records to the created tables.
+Once completed, verify that there were no errors in the process, and the appropriate objects are created within the user schema followed by running the sqlserver-data.sql script to add default data records to the created tables.

 It is strongly recommended to analyze the tables and indexes for the newly imported data immediately after import.